navojha/docker-compose-flask-mysql-redis/README.md

 This repository contains flask application code.
 We can deploy it locally using docker-compose.
 Once we execute this though docker-compose it will create three containers - application, Redis and MySQL database.
-This is simple application and does not support scaling part.
+This is simple application and does not include scaling part.

     Backend application
         Model the following in the primary database